Biopsies - Overview

 A vacuum-assisted device (VAD) is a vacuum-powered instrument that uses pressure to pull tissue into the needle.

+In some situations, image guidance is used to help a surgeon to perform a surgical biopsy.
 A thin guide wire may be placed or marking dye injected with x-ray, ultrasound, or CT guidance to aid the surgeon in locating the correct area for a surgical biopsy.

 Other sterile equipment that may be involved in a biopsy procedure includes syringes, sponges, forceps, scalpels and a specimen cup or microscope slide.